pgRouting/GSoC-pgRouting/doc/circuits/hawickCircuits.rst

 It is an extension of Johnson's Algorithm of finding all the elementary circuits of a directed graph.

+There are 2 variations defined in the Boost Graph Library.
+Here, we have implemented only 2nd as it serves the most suitable and practical usecase.
+In this variation we get the circuits after filtering out the circuits caused by parallel edges.
+Parallel edge circuits have more use cases when you want to count the no. of circuits.Maybe in future, we will also implemenent this variation.

-The main Characteristics are:
+**The main Characteristics are:**

-- The algorithm works only for directed graph
+- The algorithm implementation works only for directed graph
 - It is a variation of Johnson's algorithm for circuit enumeration.
+- The algorithm outputs the distinct circuits present in the graph.
 - Time Complexity: :math:`O((V + E) (c + 1))`

   - where :math:`|E|` is the number of edges in the graph,